Summer Discovery Program

 The Program

 This is an intensive week that will immerse participants completely in the profession of physical therapy.
-At the end of this week, participants will have gained exposure to multiple areas in the profession and have the information needed to be more competitive and to more effectively matriculate into Doctor of Physical Therapy programs.
+By the end of this week, participants will have gained exposure to multiple areas of the profession and the information needed to be more competitive and matriculate more effectively into Doctor of Physical Therapy programs.

-Participants will have access to some of the top faculty in the profession of physical therapy and receive mentorship from current Duke DPT students, faculty, local clinicians, and admission specialists.
+Participants will have access to some of the top faculty in the profession and receive mentorship from current Duke DPT students, faculty, local clinicians, and admission specialists.

 Objectives